teatimeguest/setup-texlive-action/README.md

 ### Caching

 By default, the action will save `TEXDIR` to cache using [`@actions/cache`].
-This is done in the post-process of a successfully completed workflow, so that, for example, LuaTeX font cache files generated in your jobs are also saved and restored as part of the entry.
+This is done in the [post-process] of a successfully completed workflow, so that, for example, LuaTeX font cache files generated in your jobs are also saved and restored as part of the cache entry.

 If you have problems due to a corrupt cache entry, you can delete it from the [web interface], [GitHub CLI], or [REST API].
-For programmatically deleting cache entries created by this action using [actions/github-script], see [this example][e2e/index.cjs].
+For an example of programmatically deleting cache entries created by this action using [actions/github-script], see [this script][e2e/index.cjs].

 If you want to disable caching, set the `cache` input to `false`: